Arlington, Massachusetts: History

-Paul Revere's famous midnight ride to alert colonists took him through Menotomy, now known as Arlington.
+Paul Revere's midnight ride to alert colonists took him through Menotomy, now known as Arlington.
 Later on that first day of the American Revolution, more blood was shed in Menotomy than in the battles of Lexington and Concord combined.
 Minutemen from surrounding towns converged on Menotomy to ambush the British on their retreat from Concord and Lexington.
-All in all, 25 colonials were killed in Menotomy (half of all Americans killed in the day's battles), as well as 40 British troops (more than half their fatalities).
+Twenty-five Americans were killed in Menotomy, half of all Americans killed in the day's battles, as well as 40 British troops (more than half their fatalities).
+Arlington resident Cyrus Dallin would later create an iconic sculpture of the midnight rider; a version can be seen at the town's Cyrus Dallin Art Museum.

-The Jason Russell House, a yellow colonial, is today a museum which remembers those twelve Americans, including Russell himself, who were killed in and around this pictured dwelling on April 19, 1775.
+The Jason Russell House is a museum which remembers those 12 Americans who were killed in and around this pictured dwelling on April 19, 1775.
 Bullet holes are visible in the interior walls to this day.

 In its early years, Arlington was a thriving farming community and had its own lettuce that was quite popular.
 Arlington had a large ice industry on Spy Pond from the mid-19th century until the last ice house burned down in 1930; much of its ice was sent to the Caribbean and India by "Ice King" Frederic Tudor.

 Arlington's population grew by over 90 percent during the 1920s.

-In 1979, the first spreadsheet software program, VisiCalc, was developed by Bob Frankston and Dan Bricklin in the attic of the Arlington apartment rented by Bob Frankston.
+In 1979, the first spreadsheet software program VisiCalc was developed by Bob Frankston and Dan Bricklin in the attic of the Arlington apartment rented by Bob Frankston.

-Arlington was the site of the accident which claimed the life of top professional cyclist Nicole Reinhart, a two-time Pan American Games winner.
-She was killed on September 17, 2000, when she was thrown from her bicycle during a National Calendar criterium bicycle race.